salijona/salijona.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
 I’m a researcher at the [SnT research center](https://www.uni.lu/snt-en/) (University of Luxembourg), working at the intersection of AI/ML and Cybersecurity.
-These are two fields I care about especially as they raise some very interesting challenges in tech today.

 My research focuses on making machine learning systems more robust, trustworthy, and secure, especially against adversarial attacks.
-I’m particularly interested in high-stakes domains like malware detection, fraud prevention, and offensive content moderation, where small vulnerabilities can have serious consequences.
+I’m particularly interested in high-stakes domains like malware detection or fraud prevention,  where small vulnerabilities can have serious consequences.
 Recently, I’ve also been exploring synthetic data generation for tabular datasets.

 If you’d like a quick overview, here’s a [5-minute pitch video](https://www.youtube.com/watch?v=AD5uB0sp4Bo) where I share the motivation behind my work, the challenges involved, and what makes this research both exciting and necessary.